0121 746 3360

 - Who will make sure that your dearest friends get what you wanted them to have?

-You may think that you have a friend who is prepared to make all these arrangements but unless you give then the authority to do so, by making them an executor in your will, they will be unable to have the influence that you want them to.
+You may have a friend who is prepared to make all these arrangements but unless you give them the authority to do so, by making them an executor in your will, they will be unable to deal with your estate.

 Contact us today about writing your will, then you and your friends can be prepared.